 Project receives initial Heritage Lottery Fund support

-MOLA (Museum of London Archaeology) is today celebrating the announcement that the CITiZAN (Coastal and Intertidal Zone Archaeological Network) project is to receive initial support from the Heritage Lottery Fund (HLF).
+In February 2014, MOLA (Museum of London Archaeology) celebrated the announcement that the CITiZAN (Coastal and Intertidal Zone Archaeological Network) project which received initial support from the Heritage Lottery Fund (HLF).
 The public archaeology project aims to record the fragile, nationally important heritage of England’s coast and the foreshores of its tidal estuaries.